iechor/docs/content/desktop/settings/windows.md

 >   while on Windows these filenames would actually refer to the same underlying
 >   file.
 This can lead to problems where an app works correctly on a developer's
 >   machine (where the file contents are shared) but fails when run in Linux in
 >   production (where the file contents are distinct).
-To avoid this, Docker Desktop
+To avoid this, iEchor Desktop
 >   insists that all shared files are accessed as their original case.
 Therefore,
 >   if a file is created called `test`, it must be opened as `test`.
 Attempts to
 >   open `Test` will fail with the error "No such file or directory".
 Similarly,